Students in Foster Care

 How to Realize Your Rights

 The laws regarding the rights of children in foster care can be complex.
-If you would like help understanding how your rights relate to your situation, please call our Student Rights Helpline at (734) 482-0489.
+If you would like help understanding how your rights relate to your situation, please call our toll-free Students’ Rights Helpline at 1-855-668-1916.

 Educational decisions about a child who is in foster care are made by caseworkers and the school district’s foster care liaison.
 Every decision should support the best interests of the student.